 Buying your first apartment can be tough, especially when you don’t know exactly what you are looking for.
-The needs of a young adult and a new couple are definitely different, but their are a few questions that you should be asking if you are moving in to a new apartment.
+The needs of a young adult and a new couple are definitely different, but there are a few questions that you should be asking if you are moving into a new apartment.
 To make sure your new apartment fits your needs, here are Questions To Ask When Looking For An Apartment.

 How is the neighbourhood?

 If you are going to be living in this area for this next couple of years you should want to know what the neighbourhood is like during the week and on the weekends.
 Some areas cater to a lot of students, which means the area will be quiet all week, but when it comes time for the weekends your street will look like a scene from the movie Project X. Finding out what the neighbourhood is like is crucial, it is usually a deciding factor for a lot of people when they are looking for an apartment.